A mathematical theory of super-resolution and two-point resolution: Stability of super-resolution in dimension one

 \subsection{Stability of number detection}

 In this section, we estimate the super-resolving capability of number detection in the super-resolution problem.
 We introduce the concept of computational resolution limit for number detection \cite{liu2021mathematicaloned, liu2021theorylse, liu2021mathematicalhighd} and present a sharp bound for it.
-We improve the estimate substantially and make it have some practical meaning.

 Note the set of $\sigma$-admissible measures of $\mathbf Y$ characterizes all possible solutions to our super-resolution problem with the given measurement $\mathbf Y$.
-Detecting the source number $n$ is possible only if all of the admissible measures have at least $n$ supports, otherwise, it is impossible to detect the correct source number without additional a prior information.
+Detecting the source number $n$ is possible only if all of the admissible measures have at least $n$ supports, otherwise, it is impossible to detect the correct source number without additional a priori information.
 Thus, following definitions similar to those in \cite{liu2021theorylse, liu2021mathematicaloned, liu2021mathematicalhighd}, we define the computational resolution limit for the number detection problem as follows.